Woman sought, Denver-area schools on lockout following serious threat

 Breaking News Emails

-The FBI and authorities in Colorado were seeking an "extremely dangerous woman" after a threat led to lockouts at many Colorado schools on Tuesday, including Columbine High School.
+The FBI and authorities in Colorado were seeking a woman said to be "infatuated" with the Columbine High School shootings in 1999 after a threat led to lockouts Tuesday at many Colorado schools — including Columbine.

+In a lookout advisory, the Rocky Mountain Safe Streets Task Force said that Pais was "infatuated" with the shootings that killed 12 students and a teacher at Columbine, near Littleton, 20 years ago this week.

-Pais, who is described as white and about 5-feet, 5 inches tall with brown hair, was last seen wearing a black T-shirt, camouflage pants and black boots in the foothills of Jefferson County, the sheriff's department said.
+Pais, who is described as white and about 5 feet, 5 inches tall with brown hair, was last seen wearing a black T-shirt, camouflage pants and black boots, Taplin said.
+He said that the sheriff's office was notified about the FBI investigation late Tuesday morning and that the Jefferson County schools were placed on lockout shortly after noon.

 Almost 20 years after Columbine, what's changed and what hasn'tApril 16, 201902:35